xavax-project/vulture-wallet-extension/README.md

 **AZERO Tipping address:**

-`some azero address in the future`
+`some azero address in the future maybe`

 ### Hope you have a great time, all the time!~